 12.5.4 Settlement.
 In no case may Daré enter into any settlement or consent judgment or other voluntary final disposition with respect to any infringement action referenced in this Section that: (a) extends, or purports to exercise, Daré's rights under the Licensed IP beyond the rights granted pursuant to this Agreement; (b) makes any admission regarding wrongdoing by SST or the invalidity, unenforceability or absence of infringement of any Licensed Patents; (c) subjects SST to an injunction or other equitable relief; or (d) obligates SST to make a monetary payment that will not be reimbursed by Daré; in all cases without the prior written consent of SST, which consent will not be unreasonably withheld or delayed.
-Similarly, in no case may SST enter into any settlement or consent judgment or other voluntary final disposition with respect to any infringement action referenced in this Section that: (i) limits Daré's rights under the Licensed IP or under this Agreement other than as expressly stated herein; (ii) subjects Daré to an injunction or other equitable relief; or (iii) obligates Daré to make a monetary payment that will not be unreasonably withheld or delayed.
+Similarly, in no case may SST enter into any settlement or consent judgment or other voluntary final disposition with respect to any infringement action referenced in this Section that: (i) limits Daré's rights under the Licensed IP or under this Agreement other than as expressly stated herein; (ii) subjects Daré to an injunction or other equitable relief; or (iii) obligates Daré to make a monetary payment that will not be reimbursed by SST; in all cases without the prior written consent of Daré, which consent shall not be unreasonably withheld or delayed.

-CONFIDENTIAL TREATMENT REQUESTED Infringement Claim by Third Party
+Infringement Claim by Third Party